brho/akaros/Documentation/Contributing.md

 Our coding standard is similar to the Linux kernel style (but with a tabstop of 4), so when in doubt, do what they do.

-+ If you are bringing in code from a project other than Linux, run `scripts/lindent.sh` on it.
-Lindent isn't perfect, but it's close enough.
-  Linux code is usually fine (even with 8 space tabs), and lindent sometimes does more harm than good on that code.
++ If you are bringing in code from another project other than Linux, such as Plan 9, run clang-format on it.
+We have a format file in the root of the Akaros repo.  clang-format isn't perfect, but it's close enough.
+Linux code is usually fine (even with 8 space tabs), and formatters sometimes do more harm than good on that code.
+You can try clang-format for Linux code and see how it works.

 + You'll note that old code may lack the correct style, especially due to the large bodies of code from other systems involved.
 Typically, we fix it when